top of page

 Even steel roofs with protective coatings can develop rust in 10–20 years, especially if they’re not maintained or installed perfectly.

 Dented metal roofs are at even higher risk.
 Impacts from hail or debris can break through protective coatings, exposing the raw metal underneath.
-Those dents also create shallow low spots where water can collect, accelerating rust and wear.
+Those dents also create shallow low spots where water can collect.
+Standing water is the enemy of all roof types.
+It accelerates rust and wear.

 Once rust takes hold, it weakens the roof and can eventually lead to leaks.
 That’s a big reason we don’t recommend metal roofs for storm-prone areas like southern Wisconsin.